Spr18JSRT/ActivityOne/README.md

 # Each contributor must include comments as to what the code is doing for the sake of the page.

 # Deliverables: html, css, , js, images folder, css folder, javascript folder

+this branch represents the input field html, css, and js